-Why SB707 Matters For City Managers
+Why SB707 Matters for City Managers

 SB 707 is the most significant modernization of California's Ralph M. Brown Act since 1953.
 Beginning July 1, 2026, cities with populations over 30,000 (and certain counties and special districts) must adopt new accessibility and participation standards.